 - How responsive are they? (to comments, discussions, queries)

 You can take blog ideas from competitors and develop improvised content based on similar topics.
-You can plug your competitors' posts to Buzzsumo to find out which posts have the greatest number of shares.
+You can plug your competitors' posts to Buzzsumo to find out which blog posts have the maximum shares.

 Perform a content audit where you should find out which blog topics resonate the most with the audience.
 Pay great attention to the structure of the blog.

 c.
 Perform a SWOT analysis

 If you want your business to reach the exalted realm of the top marketers, perform the SWOT(strength, weaknesses, opportunities, and threat) analysis.

 Tip: You can try some visual techniques to conduct your competitive analysis.

-3. Use the competitive analysis data
+Step 3: Use the competitive analysis data

 - Businesses can evaluate their position in the social media market